 The experimental platform consisted of a cluster of four quad core Linux machines, on which the experiments ran in a continuous batch.
-The testbed consists of 500 nodes randomly distributed using a uniform distribution function in an area of $6000 \times 6000 \ ft^2$.
+The testbed consists of 500 nodes randomly distributed using a uniform distribution function in an area of $6000 \times 6000 f t^2$ .
 Nodes are homogeneous, sharing the same configuration: 20 000 bps transmission/reception rate on Mac802.15.4; 10 s time-to-sleep interval; and power consumption characteristics based on the Mica2 Motes, as summarized in Table 2.
-A small battery powers each node, with an initial capacity of 35 mAh, which, given the power consumption characteristics from Table 2, is expected to power a node for a few tens of hours, depending on the load.
+A small battery powers each node, with an initial capacity of 35 mAh, which, given the power a node for a few tens of hours, depending on the load.
 The smaller battery size was chosen in order to reduce the simulation time while still preserving the validity of the experimental observations.